UNITED STATES of America, Plaintiff-Appellee, v. Albert MILANO, Defendant-Appellant.

 (2) revoke the sentence of probation and any other sentence that was available under subchapter A at the time of the initial sentencing.

-Notwithstanding any other provision of this section, if a defendant is found by the court to be in possession of a controlled substance, thereby violating the condition imposed by section 3563(a)(3), the court shall revoke the sentence of probation and sentence the defendant to not less than one-third of the original sentence.
+Notwithstanding any other provision of this section, if a defendant is found by the court to be in possession of a controlled substance, thereby violating the condition imposed by

 We previously held, however, that the policy statements contained in Chapter 7 of the Guidelines are advisory, not binding.
 See United States v.
 Thompson, 976 F.2d 1380, 1381 (11th Cir.1992).
-While neither party has addressed the impact, if any, of the United States Supreme Court’s decision in Stinson v.
-United States, — U.S.-, 113 S.Ct.
+While neither party has addressed the impact, if any, of the United States Supreme Court‘s decision in Stinson v.
+United States, — U.S. —, 113 S.Ct.
 1913, 123 L.Ed.2d 598 (1993), on Thompson, we recognize that Stinson may call into question the continued vitality of our holding in that case.

 After Stinson, the overwhelming majority of the Circuit Courts of Appeal considering

-Accordingly, consistent with Thompson and the reasoning set forth above, we hold that, while the district court in this ease was required to consider the Chapter 7 policy statements in determining Appellant’s sentence, the Court was not bound to apply the sentence set forth in section 7B1.4.
+Accordingly, consistent with Thompson and the reasoning set forth above, we hold that, while the district court in this case was required to consider the Chapter 7 policy statements in determining Appellant‘s sentence, the Court was not bound to apply the sentence set forth in section 7B1.4.

 There is no question the district court in this case was within its statutory authority when it sentenced Appellant to a 151-month term of incarceration, a sentence which was allowable at Appellant‘s initial sentencing.
 A review of the transcript satisfies us that the district court considered, then rejected, the suggested sentencing range set forth in the section 7B1.4 Revocation Table.

-[wjhere the district court has offered the opportunity to object and a party is silent or fails to state the grounds for objection, objections to the sentence will be waived for purposes of appeal, and this court will not entertain an appeal based upon such objections unless refusal to do so would result in manifest injustice.
+[w]here the district court has offered the opportunity to object and a party is silent or fails to state the grounds for objection, objections to the sentence will be waived for purposes of appeal, and this court will not entertain an appeal based upon such objections unless refusal to do so would result in manifest injustice.

 899 F.2d at 1103.
 The procedure announced in Jones became effective in August of 1990; Appellant‘s probation was revoked on October 22, 1992.
 The record reveals that the district court in this case properly offered Appellant the opportunity to make specific objections to the sentence and Appellant failed to articulate this objection.